leroykayanda/eks-cluster/docs/eks.md

 9. External secrets helm chart
 10. Storage - EBS or EFS CSI providers.
 By default we use EFS for persistent volumes because EFS is multi-az.
 We don't have to schedule all of a deployment's pods in the AZ which has an EBS volume which enhances fault tolerance.
 11. We set up a critical nodegroup where we make use of taints and tolerations as well as node selectors to schedule critical components such i.e ELK, Grafana and Karpenter.
 This is to ensure we retain cluster visibility in the event of an issue affecting the cluster.
+12. We use priority classes to schedule pods with low priority which will be evicted when higher priority pods need to be scheduled.
+This reduces pod startup time because we don't need to wait for instances to start up.

 **Instructions**
 - Set up a terraform cloud workspace named eks-dev.